 This article discusses the applications and challenges of alumina production, and shows how 3D level measurement can be effectively used in the process control and inventory management of alumina powder and bauxite ore.
-Figure 1 shows the production process of alumina powder.

 Figure 1.
 Alumina production

 Usually, bauxite ore is kept in large flat storage warehouses where it is not easy to estimate the volume of materials.
 A BinMaster 3DLevelScanner MVL system is designed to use 2 to 32 scanners to determine various points on the surface of the material.

 The system provides the only solution to estimate the volume of material stored in large flat storage warehouses.
 The information obtained from various scanners is synchronized in the 3DVision software, providing volume data and aggregated level.
 It also offers a visual presentation of the warehouse contents.

 Alumina Powder Storage

 Large silos are used to store the final powdered alumina material.

 Alumina powder stored in large silos can be up to 200 ft (60 m) tall and can reach 100 ft (30 m) in diameter.
 In addition to storing large amounts of material, the silos make it complicated for the end user to track their volume and inventory levels.

 This issue can be resolved with the BinMaster MVL multiple scanner system, which provides real-time, accurate volume and level measurement along with 3D visualization of the silo contents.